Financial Analysis: Latch (NASDAQ:LTCH) versus Resideo Technologies (NYSE:REZI)

 |5.09%

-91.1% of Resideo Technologies shares are held by institutional investors.
-Comparatively, 33.7% of Latch shares are held by institutional investors.
-0.1% of Resideo Technologies shares are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+33.7% of Latch shares are held by institutional investors.
+Comparatively, 91.1% of Resideo Technologies shares are held by institutional investors.
+0.1% of Resideo Technologies shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

 Summary